Romy Gonzalez Player Props: White Sox vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have a 4.43 team ERA that ranks 20th among all MLB pitching staffs.
+- The Tigers have a 4.48 team ERA that ranks 22nd among all league pitching staffs.

-- The Tigers rank 23rd in baseball in home runs given up (65 total, 1.3 per game).
+- Tigers pitchers combine to rank 20th in baseball in home runs surrendered (68 total, 1.3 per game).

-- Rodriguez makes the start for the Tigers, his 11th of the season.
-He is 4-4 with a 2.19 ERA and 61 strikeouts in 61 2/3 innings pitched.

-- The left-hander's last time out came on Tuesday against the Kansas City Royals, when he tossed five innings, surrendering two earned runs while allowing eight hits.
+- Olson starts for the first time this season for the Tigers.

 © 2023 Data Skrive.
 All rights reserved.